jimbuck/event-swarm/README.md

 let swarm = new EventSwarm({ channel: 'chat' });

 swarm.on('ping', e => {
-  // e.sender is the id of the sender
+  // e.sender is the id of the sender.
-  // e.data is the payload of the message (automatically (de)serialized)...
+  // e.data is the payload of the message (automatically (de)serialized).
-  // e.event is the
+  // e.event is the event name.
+  // e.created is the millisecond timestamp of when the source created it.

   console.log('pong', e.data);
 });